Transdisciplinary research at the interface of biology, social sciences, mathematics, and

 Center for the Dynamics of Social Complexity

-NEW!
 DySoC Spring 2021 Webinar Series: "Human Origins and Cultural Evolution: Celebrating the 150th anniversary of The Descent of Man"

 Online teaching modules on cultural evolution (sponsored by a grant from the John Templeton Foundation; PIs - S. Gavrilets and P. J. Richerson)